 You can remove an installed plugin in one of two ways.

 - Use the uninstall application if the plugin developer provided you with one when you downloaded the plugin.
 If that is not the case you can use the second option.

 - Go to the Plugins menu and select ‘manage plugins’.
 Select the plugin you want to uninstall and right-click to select ‘uninstall plugin’.
 Another option is to click the gear icon to uninstall the selected plugin.

 Bohemian Coding has great support and documentation when you want to make your own Sketch plugin on their developer website.
 Go check it out!

 Plugins are an important part of Sketch.
-It used to be what set Sketch apart compared to Figma.
-Take a look at our post whether you should use Sketch or Figma to help you pick your next design tool.
+It used to be one of the main reasons that set Sketch apart compared to Figma.
+That’s not all, of course.
+Sketch has many features that makes it a great design tool.